 Tip: Keep your answer short so that you can memorize it and deliver it in a smooth fashion.
 The longer your answer is, the more difficult it will be to keep the script.

-5 best answers to “What is your work style?”
+5 Best Answers To “What is your work style?”

 “I take significant pride in my ability to stay on top of all of my tasks at hand.
 Being organized, taking notes, ensuring that accountability is taken on my end, is the pride I have in my work style.
-Good communication can follow that, ensuring that there’s clear lines of work for each person involved in our initiatives.”
+Good communication can follow that, ensuring that there are clear lines of work for each person involved in our initiatives.”

 “Taking initiative and being open to new challenges has always been part of my work style.
 If there’s an opportunity to take on new responsibility and be accountable for something significant in the companies timeline, I’m going to be the first one to ask for the opportunity.
 I take pride in that.
 And I always strive for greatness when given those opportunities.”